 When Should You Consider Continuous Penetration Testing?

-An organization can determine when they need continuous penetration testing by evaluating their overall security posture and risk profile.
+An organization can determine when it needs continuous penetration testing by evaluating its overall security posture and risk profile.

 Some factors that can indicate a need for continuous penetration testing include: